Brennall/ACKS_SRD/Chapter02.md

 ## Adventuring Parties

-The worlds of Adventurer Conqueror King are dangerous and hostile.
-For the sake of survival, characters team up to undertake adventures because any number or type of monsters could lie in wait.
+The worlds is dangerous and hostile, for the sake of survival, characters team up to undertake adventures because any number or type of monsters could lie in wait.
 Such groups, known as adventuring parties, are generally composed of a diverse array of classes, so that different characters are able to contribute their specific talents for any given situation.
 A thief can check for traps, for instance, and fighters are good for muscle.
 Clerics have spells for healing and divination, while mages are capable of powerful offensive and defensive magic.

 Occasionally, there are not enough party members to take on the challenges of an adventure.
 The party may hire NPCs, such as henchmen or mercenaries, for extra hands.
-The rules for hiring henchmen and mercenaries are discussed in [Chapter 3, Equipment](Chapter03.md#chapter-3-equipment).
+The rules for hiring henchmen and mercenaries are discussed in Chapter 3, Equipment.

 When there are only a small number of players, the Judge may allow them to each play more than one character.
 Nevertheless, in these cases characters belonging to the same player cannot offer each other special treatment, such as trading or giving away riches or magical items, unless the Judge rules it acceptable.